On flat deformations and their applications: Abstract

 \section{Abstract}

-We say that a formal deformation from an algebra $N$ to algebra $A$ is strongly flat if for every real number $\epsilon $ there is a real number $0<s<\epsilon$ such that this deformation specialised at $t=s$ gives an algebra isomorphic to $A$.
+We say that a formal deformation from an algebra $N$ to an algebra $A$ is strongly flat if for every real number $\epsilon $ there is a real number $0<s<\epsilon$ such that this deformation specialised at $t=s$ gives an algebra isomorphic to $A$.
+It is shown that all semisimple algebras which can be obtained as a specialisation of such a deformation are isomorphic.

-We show that every strongly flat deformation from a finite-dimensional $\mathbb C$-algebra $N$ to a semisimple $\mathbb C$-algebra $A$ specialised at $t=s$ for all sufficiently small real numbers $s>0$ gives an algebra isomorphic to $A$.
+We also show that every strongly flat deformation $\mathcal N=N\{t\}$ from a finite-dimensional $\mathbb C$-algebra $N$ to a semisimple $\mathbb C$-algebra $A$ specialised at $t=s$ for all sufficiently small real numbers $s>0$ gives an algebra isomorphic to $A$.
+A remark by Joachim Jelisiejew is also included which allows us to obtain this result as an application of Gabriel's theorem \cite{Gabriel}.

-We also give a characterisation of semisimple algebras $A$ to which a given algebra $N$ cannot be deformed to.
-This gives a partial answer to a question of Michael Wemyss on Acons \cite{Wemyssprivatecomm}.
-We also give a partial answer to question 6.5 from \cite{DDS}.
+We also give a characterisation of semisimple algebras $A$ to which a given algebra $N$ cannot be strongly flatly deformed.
+This gives a partial answer to a question of Michael Wemyss's on Acons \cite{Wemyssprivatecomm} as well as a partial answer to question 6.5 from \cite{DDS}.